tc39/notes/es8/2018-01/jan-23.md

 RJE: allocate 10min to close this

-JFI: obvious opporutnity to collaborate with the Protocols folks, to at least identify the different problems we're trying to solve.
+JFI: obvious opportunity to collaborate with the Protocols folks, to at least identify the different problems we're trying to solve.
 To best reflect reality: two line items, both at stage 1, or one item with two links.

 BT: having two repos for this would be hard for people to track.
 Other proposals have had multiple alternatives in the same, repo, this seems similar, would be nice to have a single place for this discussion.
 What's the benefit for having two separate repos?